pjako/hikyaku/README.md

 ### Compatibility guard (why changes are blocked)
 Binary schemas are meant to be stable contracts: downstream code that reads an older stream must be able to decode packets emitted by newer writers.
 Because of that the generator enforces:
 - Existing enums/structs/messages cannot be removed or have their kind changed.
-- Fields in structs/messages cannot be renamed, retyped, reordered, or have modifiers (array/optional/deprecated) changed.
+- Fields in structs cannot be renamed, retyped, reordered, or have modifiers (array/optional/deprecated) changed, and structs cannot grow.
-- Structs/messages cannot be extended with new fields (growth changes field ids and breaks existing decoders).
+- Message fields cannot be renamed/retyped/reordered; ids are stable and blocked once used (or marked `[removed]`).
+Messages may add new fields with fresh ids.

 If you truly need a breaking change, bump to a new type/message name or supply `--ignore-compat` for that run and accept the ABI break.